-This piece originally ran on The 74.
+This piece was originally published by The 74.

 It seems like every year, clashes between school boards and local communities hit the news.
 The details are different, but the cause is the same: school closures.
 This fall, it’s Oakland Unified School District, facing pushback from families over a proposal to close two schools and merge them with two others.
 Last year, it happened in Boston.
 Next year, no doubt, it’ll happen somewhere else.

 Few cities know this pain like New Orleans.
 There, school closures have become a feature of the educational landscape under an all-charter system that demands that schools perform academically or face one of two fates: transformation (i.e., new operator) or closure.

 School closures are sometimes unavoidable, and recent research from the Education Research Alliance at Tulane University suggests that closing struggling schools is gradually improving academic opportunity and outcomes in New Orleans overall.
 Studies of closures in other cities, however, generally find little or no benefit for the students who are displaced in the short term; they tend to wind up in schools that aren’t doing much better or may even be next on the closure list.
 For them, closures are profound disruptions followed by deep disappointment.

 Does it have to be this way?
 What would it take to make school closures work better for families?
 Is that even possible?

 These are the questions my organization, EdNavigator, has been striving to answer in conjunction with NOLA Public Schools and EnrollNOLA, which manages the city’s OneApp enrollment system, over the past two years.
 While school closures in New Orleans have been deeply painful, the city’s experience can offer important lessons for districts facing similar circumstances.